AndrianaMis/AaltoProject/README.md

 Fixed metrics for PPO , inifinite logits and too many corrections, fixed action masks actually injecting.
 LER is decreasing!!
 Actor/Critic both learning (KL is in the range 0.01,0.03) EV increasing

+## 5/11/25:
+Must make an evaluation testg for massk so that we actually coampre, cause cxurrently im generating new masks every episode.
+Must introduce penalty in reward for over-correcting cause currently corr/shot is way too high (0.998)

+## 12/11/25:

+Ler is decreasing a lot
+step_reward function mdódified so that it punishes over-correction added stats on corrections
+ ### overall we have a good baseline without KalMan, and probably good reward hyperparameters